pghvlaans/sbotools/development/index.md

   * `sboupgrade`: Add **\--reverse-rebuild**
   * `sbotools.hints`: Request automatic reverse dependency rebuilds on a per-script basis
   * `sbohints`: Use **\--reverse** to add and clear reverse dependency rebuild requests
+  * `sboinstall`: Honor automatic reverse dependency rebuild requests
+* `sboupgrade`, `sboinstall`: Favor saved build options
+  * With `--nointeractive`, automatically reuse saved options unless `--norecall` is passed or when building from a template
+  * The default answer for the prompt to reuse saved options is now "yes".